shuvalov/simple-gcp-auth/README.md

     subject_email='user-to-impersonate@your-domain.com',
     scopes=['https://www.googleapis.com/auth/admin.directory.user.readonly'],
     quota_project_id='your-gcp-project-id',
-    cache_credentials=True  # Caching is also supported here )
+    cache_credentials=True,  # Caching is also supported here force_reauthentication=True # This will clear the underlying user token )

 # Use these credentials to call APIs on behalf of the subject_email